racodond/sonar-css-plugin/README.md

 * Control flow directives @if, @else if, @else, @for, @while, and @each should not be nested too deeply
 * Custom functions should follow a naming convention
 * Deprecated unescaped multiline strings should not be used
+* Empty control flow directive blocks should be removed
 * Empty mixins should be removed
 * Mixins should follow a naming convention
 * Nested properties should define at least two properties